-The first day of the month June 1, 2021, marks two special events falling on the same date i.e ‘World Milk Day’ and ‘Global Parents Day’.
-‘World Milk Day’ is observed to acknowledge the contribution of milk as global food and bring attention to the dairy sector, it was decided by the Food & Agriculture Organization (FAO) to celebrate 1st June as World Milk Day.
+The first day of the month June 1, 2022, marks two special events falling on the same date i.e ‘World Milk Day’ and ‘Global Parents Day.
+‘World Milk Day is observed to recognise the contribution of milk as global food and bring attention to the dairy sector, it was decided by the Food & Agriculture Organization (FAO) to celebrate 1st June as World Milk Day.
 First Milk day was observed on June 1 2001.
-To commemorate the Importance of dairy products in the society in relevance to economic growth and development as the dairy sector helps in the sustainable development of the nation.
+To commemorate the Importance of dairy products in the society in relevance to economic growth and development as the dairy sector helps in the sustainable development of the nation

 1st June: Global Parents Day

 Global Parents Day is celebrated on 1st June every year.
 ‘Global Day of Parents’ is celebrated in order to aptly recognize and honour parents across the globe for their selfless love and lifelong support towards their children.

 2 June: International Sex Workers Day

 ‘The International Sex Workers Day is celebrated post-June 2,1975 after 100 sex workers came together and raised concerns regarding their dishonourable working conditions and work ethics.
 Unfortunately, the Church of Sant-Nizier in Lyon, France where they assembled was callously raided by police officials.
 This event further became a topic of national concern and since then the day is observed to preserve the rights of sex workers on a global scale.

 2nd June: Telangana Formation Day

 The ‘Telangana Formation Day’ is celebrated on June 2nd to commemorate the day when the then 29th State in India was added to the country in 2014.
 The capital of Telangana is Hyderabad.

 Note: As of March 2021, presently India has 28 states and 8 union territories (UTs)

 3rd June: World Bicycle Day

-The General Assembly of UN announced June 3rd to be celebrated as International World Bicycle Day.
+The General Assembly of the UN announced June 3rd to be celebrated as International World Bicycle Day.
 It is celebrated to recognize the versatility and environment-friendly nature of bicycles as a means of transport.

 4th June: International Day of Innocent Children Victims of Aggression